Irish Mythology | The Sacred Fires

 Brigid is another deity associated with the sun.
 Her feast day is Imbolc (1st February), a time of renewal, regeneration, lengthening days, warmer temperatures, and the greening of spring.
 She founded a retreat in Kildare, which means ‘church by the oak tree’, and there in her honour the eternal flame was lit.

 In 470AD, St Brigid founded a monastery on the Goddess’s site, and she too kept the flame burning.
-It was extinguished during the C16th, but relit in 1993 by the Brigidine Sisters, who keep it burning to this day.
+It was extinguished during the sixteenth century, but re-lit in 1993 by the Brigidine Sisters, who keep it burning to this day.

 Yet Brigid’s fire is not that of the sun, at all.
 Some say it is the fire of the forge, for she was thought to be gifted with the working of metal.
 However, among her many skills, she was a patron of poets and the poetic art.
 In that sense, I believe Brigid’s fire was that of poetic inspiration, in other words, the divine knowledge.